-- If we are on the client as a Dumb Proxy or Simulated Proxy (NOT an Autonomous Proxy,) and we are a simulated function, then it can be called locally.
+- If we are on the client as a Simulated Proxy (not an Autonomous Proxy,) and we are a simulated function, then it can be called locally.

 In order for a function to be replicated to the other end of the connection, it must be all of the following: